SubjectsSubjects(version: 978)

 For each homework assignment only two pre-selected problems will be subject to grading.
 Full solutions to all problems shall be uploaded in SIS.
 Students can gain partial point award based on proportion of the correct answers within the pre-selected problems graded.

-Minimum requirement from the written exam is 25.5 points (stricly more than 50% of the written exam).
-Gaining less will result in grade F regardless of the total sum including HWs and oral exam.
+Minimum requirement from the written exam is 30.5 points (stricly more than 50% of the written exam).
+Gaining less will result in grade F regardless of the total sum including HWs, midterm and final.

 Grading system based on percents of the grade (non-integer values are rounded up)